zenomeplatform/ZenPharmMix/README.md

 1. Prerequisite software
     - [`Nextflow`](https://nf-co.re/usage/installation) (preferably v18.x or higher)
-    - [`Singularity`](https://sylabs.io/) (v2.3.x or higher) or [`Docker`](https://docs.docker.com)
+    - [`Singularity`](https://sylabs.io/) (v3.1.x or higher) or [`Docker`](https://docs.docker.com)

-Singularity is highly recommended especially for running the pipeline in an HPC environment running Linux OS.
+Singularity (v3.1.x or higher) is highly recommended especially for running the pipeline in an HPC environment running Linux OS.
 Docker desktop is recommended for MacOS users intending to run/test the pipeline on a local machine.
 If you're just using your Mac to connect to a Linux cluster environment, then you can just proceed with Singularity on the cluster as the default.